Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Acknowledgment

-\begin{biography}{Can Emre Koksal} received the B.S. degree in electrical engineering from the Middle East Technical University, Ankara, Turkey, in 1996, and the S.M. and Ph.D. degrees from the Massachusetts Institute of Technology (MIT), Cambridge, in 1998 and 2002, respectively, in electrical engineering and computer science.
+We thank the associate editor, Professor Lachlan Andrew for his valuable feedback and guidance throughout the review process. \begin{IEEEbiography}[{ }]{Rahul Srivastava} received the B.Tech. degree in electrical engineering from the Indian Institute of Technology, Madras, India, the M.S. degree in electrical and computer engineering from Rice University, Houston, USA, and the Ph.D. degree in electrical and computer engineering from the Ohio State University, Columbus, USA in 2002, 2005, and 2010 respectively.
+He is currently working as a Staff Scientist in the Wireless Connectivity Group at the Broadcom Corporation, Sunnyvale, USA.
+His research interests include wireless communications, communication networks, stochastic processes, and optimization theory. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Can Emre Koksal} received the B.S. degree in electrical engineering from the Middle East Technical University, Ankara, Turkey, in 1996, and the S.M. and Ph.D. degrees from the Massachusetts Institute of Technology (MIT), Cambridge, in 1998 and 2002, respectively, in electrical engineering and computer science.
 He was a Postdoctoral Fellow in the Networks and Mobile Systems Group in the Computer Science and Artificial Intelligence Laboratory, MIT, until 2003 and a Senior Researcher jointly in the Laboratory for Computer Communications and the Laboratory for Information Theory at EPFL, Lausanne, Switzerland, until 2006.
 Since then, he has been an Assistant Professor in the Electrical and Computer Engineering Department, Ohio State University, Columbus, Ohio.
-His general areas of interest are wireless communication, communication networks, information theory, stochastic processes, and financial economics. \end{biography}
+His general areas of interest are wireless communication, communication networks, information theory, stochastic processes, and financial economics.

+He is the recipient of the National Science Foundation CAREER Award in 2011, the OSU College of Engineering Lumley Research Award in 2011, and the co-recipient of an HP Labs - Innovation Research Award in 2011. \end{IEEEbiography}